 Which printer is the cheapest to run?

 The Epson EcoTank ET-2760 is the cheapest printer to run with affordable refillable ink bottles.
 It costs, on average, 1 cent per color ISO page compared to ink cartridges, which cost about 20 cents.
 It also includes up to two years of ink.
 Meanwhile, any of the printers from the list that follows are strong contenders.
 Business owners, be sure to check them out!

 Inkjet printers are the most economical on ink, using less ink per page than other types.
 However, printer model, usage pattern, and ink cartridge type can affect consumption and cost.
 Consider upfront printer costs and ongoing ink costs when making a purchase decision.

 Running a successful business requires keeping expenses low without sacrificing quality.
 One effective way to cut costs is by choosing printers with cheap ink.
-Whether you work in a standard office or are learning how to start a sticker business, here are eight of the best ones for business use in 2023:
+Whether you work in a standard office or are learning how to start a sticker business, here are 10 of the best ones for business use:

 1. Canon PIXMA G6020

 The Canon PIXMA G6020 MegaTank All-In-One Inkjet Printer comes with a full set of ink bottles, which includes two extra black bottles, providing ink savings of over $1,100.
 The printer uses Canon MegaTank Ink Bottles, which offer over 30 times the amount of ink versus standard cartridges.
 The PIXMA G6020 can print up to 7,700 color pages or 6,000 black text pages per bottle set.

 Small Business Deals